act-org/dls/docs/GUIDE.md

-# Building for the DLS
+# Developer Guide

+This developer guide outlines the core principles that you should keep in mind in order to build effectively for the DLS.

 ## Decoupling Business Logic from Rendering